Antarctic Technology Offshore Lagoon Laboratory: Structure and infrastructure

 The ATOLL was composed of three curved fiberglass elements, each 25 m long and having a draught of only 38 cm.
 For towing, the elements could be assembled in a long S-shape; in operation, the elements would form a horseshoe shape surrounding 150 m2 water surface.
 The lab provided ample space for twelve researchers.
 The laboratory contained a lab, storage and supply facilities, a dormitory, computer room, and a fireplace.

-The laboratory was installed and operated in the Baltic Sea (and the Bay of Kiel in particular) at the initiative and under the direction of Uwe Kils, at the Institute of Oceanography (Institut für Meereskunde) of the University of Kiel.
+The laboratory was installed and operated in the Baltic Sea (and the Bay of Kiel in particular) at the initiative and under the direction of Uwe Kils, at the Institute of Oceanography (Institut für Meereskunde) of Kiel University.
 The fiberglass hulls themselves were bought from Waki Zöllner's "Atoll" company.

 The onboard computer was a NeXT and the first versions of a virtual microscope of Antarctic krill for interactive dives into their morphology and behavior were developed here, finding later mention in Science magazine.
 The lab was connected to the Internet via a radio link, and the first images of ocean critters on the internet came from this NeXT.
 The first ever in situ videos of Atlantic herring feeding on copepods were recorded from this lab.

 Underwater observation room with two square windows, controller for the ROV with visitors from Norway for testing of "Sprint" ROV.

 An underwater observation and experimentation room allowed direct observation and manipulation through large portholes.

 The technical equipment included an ultra-high-resolution scanning sonar that was used for locating schools of juvenile herring, for guiding a ROV, which was controlled via a cyberhelmet and glove, and for determining positions, distances, and speeds.
 Probes measured the water salinity, temperature, and oxygen levels.
 Special instruments could measure plankton-, particle-, and bubble-concentrations and their size distributions.
 Imaging equipment included low-light still and high speed video cameras using shuttered Laser-sheet or infrared LED illumination.
 An endoscope-system for non-invasive optical measurements called ecoSCOPE, which could also be mounted on an ROV, was developed and used to record the microscale dynamics and behavior of the highly evasive herring.